 Did you find this article useful?

-Most banks have their own BIC or SWIFT code.
+Most banks also have their own BIC or SWIFT code.
 BIC stands for Business Identifier Code, although they’re also referred to as a Bank Identifier Code or a Bank International Code.

 You might also sometimes see them called a SWIFT code because they use the SWIFT system (Society for Worldwide Interbank Financial Telecommunication).
 But they're the same thing.